-The QIPS Committee submits the topic to the Science and Data Advisory Group for approval and then on to the AUA Board of Directors for review and final approval.
+The QIPS Committee submits the topic to the Science and Quality Council for approval and then on to the AUA Board of Directors for review and final approval.

 To initiate the project, the panel chair is selected by the QIPS chair with input from other experts, as necessary.
 The panel chair and QIPS chair then select additional members of the panel with expertise in the topic area under consideration; in all, the panel should not exceed 10 members, which allows for adequate expertise and diversity of opinions without becoming cumbersome for scheduling and discussion purposes.
 All panel members are required to disclose any potential conflicts of interest (COI) through the AUA's electronic submission process and sign non-disclosure agreements.
 These relationships are reviewed by staff to determine eligibility for panel inclusion.

 After careful review of the evidence, the panel develops a summary of findings with conclusions and drafts the white paper with assistance from a medical writer.
 Through email and conference calls, the panel revises and finalizes its document.
-In addition, a summary manuscript is developed for submission to the Journal of Urology.
-For the purposes of fast tracking an online process in the Journal of Urology, the manuscript is submitted concurrent with final panel review.
-Additional revisions from the panel, QIPS, Science and Data Advisory Group, or the Board can be incorporated before final publication.
+In addition, a summary manuscript is developed for submission to Urology Practice.
+For the purposes of fast tracking an online process in Urology Practice, the manuscript is submitted concurrent with final panel review.
+Additional revisions from the panel, QIPS, Science & Quality Council, or the Board can be incorporated before final publication.

-Once the panel has developed a draft of the white paper, it is reviewed by the QIPS Committee and Science and Data Advisory Group.
+Once the panel has developed a draft of the white paper, it is reviewed by the QIPS Committee and the Science & Quality Council.
 The panel revises the document to incorporate feedback, as appropriate, and it is then sent to QIPS and the BOD for final approval.